dwittenberg2008/epoxy-resin-wood/docs/index.md

 ### Large vacuum
-1. Many shop vacums to choose from, but you should have one with decent capacity and suction power
+1. Many shop vacuums to choose from, but you should have one with decent capacity and suction power

 ### Router
 1. [Harbor Freight - Hercules](https://www.harborfreight.com/12-amp-variable-speed-fixed-base-router-with-plunge-base-kit-57368.html)